• Skip to primary navigation

 This did not go quite as planned.
 I forgot that not all 4 and 5-year-olds can throw a frisbee!
 It was a short-lived activity for us.

 With older kids, you can see who can throw a frisbee the furthest, make it through a hoop, or land it in a basket.
+You can also use tennis balls or any other ball that is soft enough to not hurt someone if they accidentally get in the way of the throw.

 7. Personalized Flags